 What We Did:

 Ubud Sari Coffee Luwak Agrotourism: I heard of this coffee on blog posts from other bloggers before we left for Bali.
 However, the idea of drinking coffee made from poop didn’t really sound like my cup of tea.
-On our way to our villa in Ubud, our driver recommend we stop there, and so we did.
+On our way to our villa in Ubud, our driver recommended we stop there, and so we did.
 It was a really cool experience!
 Not only was it really educational, but we were able to taste all their teas and coffees complimentary which was super nice!
-To try the “shit coffee” as they like to call it, it cost $5, and was probably a once in a lifetime experience even though there is no poop in the actually coffee itself.
-At the end of our little trip we ended up purchasing the Lemon Grass tea because it was delicious!
+To try the “shit coffee” as they like to call it, it cost $5 and even there was no actual poop in the coffee itself, it was probably a once in a lifetime experience.
+At the end of our little trip, we ended up purchasing the Lemon Grass tea because it was delicious!

 Markets: The Ubud markets are very well-known.
 The movie Eat, Pray, Love actually filmed a couple of scenes here!
 It’s a little overwhelming, but there is so much to see and buy!
 I ended up getting rompers, tapestries, dresses, pants, shirts, and everything I could imagine for like $30 USD!
 It took us a while to get into the groove of bartering, but once we did, we got some awesome deals!